dexie/dexie-website/cloud/pricing.md

 ## End User Types

 This section outlines the distinctions between Evaluation, Production, and Demo users as referenced in the pricing table.
+Dexie Cloud provides a security layer of [authentication](/cloud/docs/authentication) and [access control](/cloud/docs/access-control) directly between end-user and database.
+End users will authenticate directly with Dexie Cloud database but via a customizable authentication experience for the end user.

 ### Evaluation Users

-Evaluation users are free time-limited user accounts that can be upgraded to production at any time.
+Evaluation users are free time-limited end user accounts for your app, that can be upgraded to production at any time.
 By default, Dexie Cloud allows anyone to authenticate (configurable).
 Unknown users do not occupy seats but receive an evaluation license for up to 30 active days.
 Evaluation accounts are paused on inactive days (configurable).
 After an evaluation period ends, the user can continue using the app but won't be able to sync data.
 You can indicate the user's evaluation status and prompt them to upgrade.
 Upgrade evaluation users to production via the Dexie Cloud Management app or REST API.

 ### Production Users